 Where Are You Today on the Stress Meter?

-Since it is Monday, rank your stress right now on a scale of 1-10, ten being over the top.
+Since it is Monday, rank your stress right now on a scale of 1-10, 10 being over the top.
 Now, try some of these ways to keep the conversation going with God this week.
 Lift up your heart to Him in prayer.

 Watch to see if your stress meter comes down at the end of the week.
 Do you have a lower number?
 Do you feel closer to God?
-Do you feel the enthusiasm from Him every times He hears from you?
+Do you feel the enthusiasm from Him every time He hears from you?